Facts, Identification & Control

 Thief ant workers are the most likely sign.

 Also known as grease ants and sometimes “sugar ants,” thief ants are one of the tiniest household ant species found worldwide.
-These ants are about 1.5 to 2.2 mm long.
 The name is derived from the ants’ habit of stealing larvae and pupae from neighboring colonies.
-They are omnivorous and feed on food that is high in protein, including the larvae and pupae of other ant species, as well as other insects.

 Thief ants nest in rotting wood and soil.
 They may also nest indoors in small spaces, including wall crevices, cabinet voids, under countertops and behind baseboards.
 Because thief ants nest in hidden areas, their nests are difficult to locate.
 The best way to address a thief ant infestation is to contact your local pest control professional, who can identify the species properly and recommend an appropriate treatment.